merto-dvp/spirit-docker-v2/README.md

 Make sure internet connection is available.
 Works on Ubuntu Server 20.04 LTS, (Tested on Microsoft Azure & Amazon EC2 virtual machines)

 <b>(Not Required!
-You can use this if you installed Spirit project and want a clean folder )
+You can use this command if you installed Spirit project and want a clean folder ) </b>

-This command & script cleans up project folder and makes it ready to development (No installs, just Docker)</b>
+<b> This command & script cleans up project folder and makes it ready to development (No installs, just Docker)</b>

 	sudo bash cleanup_script.sh